evgeniusorg/tweb/src/components/sidebarRight/tabs/ImageEditor/README.md

 1. Added custom font for new icons (script "generate-icons" doesn't work for me).
 2. Moved RangeSettingSelector to common components:
    1. Added color for selected value;
-   2. Added start to center.
+   2. Added start to center;
-   3. Added custom color
+   3. Added custom color.
 3. Added menu for image/video on newMedia popout:
    1. Image editor (for photo);
    2. Spoiler;
-   3. Deleting file.
+   3. File deletion.
 4. Added right sidebar for image editor.
 5. Added preview of image for image editor.
-6. Added cropper of image.
+6. Added cropper of image:
    1. All cropper formats;
    2. History of changes.
-7. Added 3 filters for image (brightness, contrast, saturation).
+7. Added filters for image:
+   1. Added "Brightness", "Contrast", "Saturation" filters;
+   2. History of changes.
 8. Added text layers:
    1. Text can have several lines (pres 'Shift' + 'Enter');
    2. Each text layer can be selected;